-In 2017, Head Coach Randy Trivers completed his fourth year coaching at Gonzaga.
-During that time, he’s compiled a 37-12 record, including winning back-to-back DCSAA AA State Championships in 2014 and 2015.
-Trivers was also named the WCAC Coach of the Year and USA Today’s Washington DC Coach of the Year in 2015.
+Head Coach Randy Trivers completed his fifth year of coaching at Gonzaga in 2018.
+During that time, he’s compiled a 46-15 record, including winning back-to-back DCSAA AA State Championships in 2014 and 2015 to go along with this year's WCAC title.
+Trivers was named the USA Today's National and Washington DC Coach of the Year in 2018.
+He was also named the WCAC Coach of the Year and USA Today’s Washington DC Coach of the Year in 2015.

 Coach Trivers has been coaching football for 22 years, including 15 years as head coach of three different football programs.
 He was the first coach in the history of Northwest High School in Germantown, Maryland, where in nine seasons he led the team to five Division Championships, three Regional Championships, and one State Championship.
 He was also the Head Coach at Leesburg High School in Leesburg, Florida, for four seasons where he led the team to four straight winning seasons, two state playoff appearances, and its first home playoff win and District Championship since 1969.